 - 3.8 Authorized work on or with public trees neither expresses nor implies a right to violate any local, state, or federal law while in the process of performing such work. - 3.9 All such work shall be conducted in a manner as to cause the least possible interference with, or annoyance, to others. - 3.10 All personnel utilized for work on or with trees shall be trained to perform the work properly and safely in accordance with these Arboricultural Specifications, and ANSI standards. - 3.11 Only a licensed tree pruner shall perform work on trees, except during emergencies.
 An emergency shall be an instance when a public tree(s) has been severely damaged by storms or other causes or is obstructing utility wires, etc. - The Board of Public Works or public utilities may without permit resort to topping or severe cutting back of limbs of public trees, but should report all such actions to the Tree Advisory Board. - 3.12 A licensed tree pruner is recommended, but shall not be required, for trees being pruned or removed as part of a new development on public property, so long as the project has been approved by Area Planning Commission.
 Tree preservation and any tree pruning work that is required, shall be done in accordance with the standards set forth in this manual. - 3.13 Any use of tools and equipment for pruning, trimming, repairing, maintaining and removing trees shall be in accordance with ANSI standards. - 3.14 Approved street and sidewalk warning devices shall be in position as required at all times while work on public trees is being performed.
 Adequate barricades and other warning devices shall be placed and flagmen shall be stationed as necessary for the safety of pedestrians and vehicles.
-All closures of public rights-of-way shall be approved by the Evansville Safety Board. - 3.15 Whenever overhead utility lines, gas lines, water lines, sewer lines, or other improvements upon a public area are jeopardized by any authorized tree pruning or removal activities, the proper authorities of the utilities involved shall be consulted prior to performing any work activity and all requested precautions by any such authority shall be followed.
-Those performing work shall be responsible for having utilities located prior to planting, stump grinding, or any other type of digging.

-3.16 Companies that violate or ignore bid agreements during the installation or maintenance of landscape plantings, or refuse to honor warranties, shall be
+All street restrictions or closures of public rights-of-way shall be approved by the Evansville Safety Board. - 3.15 Whenever overhead utility lines, gas lines, water lines, sewer lines, or other improvements upon a public area are jeopardized by any authorized tree pruning or removal activities, the proper authorities of the utilities involved shall be consulted prior to performing any work activity and all requested precautions by any such authority shall be followed.
+Those performing work shall be responsible for having utilities located prior to planting, stump grinding, or any other type of digging. - 3.16 Companies that violate or ignore bid agreements during the installation or maintenance of landscape plantings, or refuse to honor warranties, shall be

-- deemed a non-responsible bidder, and shall be denied an award on a bid for landscaping for a period of no less than three years from the date of the violation. - 3.17 All contracted landscape plantings shall have a minimum of two, or preferred three year warranty.
-Bids should be worded such that landscape maintenance for a minimum of two years, or for a preferred three year period, be performed by the landscape installation company.
+- deemed a non-responsible bidder, and shall be denied an award on a bid for landscaping for a period of no less than three years from the date of the violation. - 3.17 All contracted landscape plantings shall have a minimum of two, or preferred three year warranty, and landscape contracts worded accordingly.
 Whoever plants landscaping on site shall be responsible for their health.
 This will promote more conscientious planting practices, and avoid the need to determine blame for tree failure. - 3.18 All companies bidding on planting/maintenance must develop a complete post-planting maintenance program.
 This will include, but not be limited to: irrigation, fertilization, pruning/training, and pest control.
 Pest control refers to controlling insects, diseases, weeds, and other harmful agents.